 * Perhaps more importantly, collagen is also low in the three branched-chain amino acids: leucine, isoleucine, & valine.

-These three essential amino acids are often considered the most important ones for:
+These three essential amino acids are considered by some the most important ones for:

 Does collagen protein help build muscle?